quanggiang169/Analytics-Arsenal/Dashboard/Training Dashboard (Excel+Tableau)/README.md

   - **Training Progress**: Tracks training activities.

 ## Key Insights
+- **Training Progress Dashboard**:
+  - A significant number of courses were delivered later than planned, with a completion rate of 77%.
+However, 100% of mandatory courses have been successfully completed.

+- **Learner Dashboard**:
+  - Employees in the Operations department show the highest training participation.
+  - The majority of trainees are male, with most having a high school education and an age range of 28 to 41.
+  - Training participation is higher among employees with a high school education, but they spend less time in training compared to employees with a Master's degree, who participate less frequently but dedicate more hours to their training.

+- **Cost Dashboard**:
+  - The training costs have exceeded the budget by 367%, with a cost per learner of 629k VND.
+  - The Learning Engagement Efficiency is quite low at 0.2%, indicating that the cost per learner is high relative to the engagement and outcomes achieved.
+This is an area that needs improvement, as it suggests inefficient allocation of resources.
+  - The Training Duration Efficiency shows that most of the budget is allocated to mandatory safety courses (e.g., Occupational Health and Safety, First Aid, Emergency Response), which could be a strategic decision but needs further analysis to ensure it aligns with the overall training objectives.

 ## How to View the Dashboard
 1. Visit the [Tableau Public](https://github.com/quanggiang169/Analytics-Arsenal/blob/main/Dashboard/Training%20Dashboard%20(Excel%2BTableau)/Training_dashboard_v2.twbx) to access the dashboard.